-An earth globe can be constructed using the enclosed world map.
-The world map is composed of twelve gores that are designed to be attached to a tennis ball.
-Each gore has a width of 30;, the time it takes the sun to travel two hours over the surface of the Earth.
+Two globes can be constructed using the enclosed world maps.
+Each of the world maps is composed of twelve gores that are designed to be attached to a tennis ball.
+Each gore has a width of 30°, the time it takes the sun to travel two hours over the surface of the Earth.
 The twelve gores can be cut into four groups of three gores each and glued onto the tennis ball, or the gores can be glued on as a group of twelve.
 Either way, it is important to have the equator divide the tennis ball into two equal parts and for the equator to be in a straight line.
 See instructions for the construction of tennis ball globes, pages 9 and 10 in this report.

 The Earth globe or terrestrial globe (pertaining to the Earth) is a world map that outlines the continents.
 This globe can be the base for showing any theme or subject, such as ocean currents, tropical rain forests, mountain ranges, river systems, human population, geology and so on.
-The globe allows us to see the whole world and to look at the world from a different angle, giving us a better understanding of the Earth's relationships.
+The second globe is a tectonic globe (tectonic means a structural deformation in the earth's crust) that shows the earth's major tectonic plates.
+On the tectonic globe, the edges of the plates symbolize divergent (spreading) plate boundaries, convergent plate boundaries, and transform plate boundaries.
+These two globes allow us to see the whole world and to look at the world from a different angle, giving us a better understanding of the Earth's relationships.